PC-Logix/LanteaCraft/README.md

 - `disconnect()`

 Attached computers receive `stargate_event` events for gate activity such as dialing, opening, closing, timeout, disconnects, and entity transit/local gate interactions.

+Active Stargate wormholes also act as CC:Tweaked wireless repeaters.
+A wireless modem within range of one connected gate can transmit a `modem_message` through the wormhole; the packet is re-broadcast as a fresh wireless hop from the remote gate, allowing interdimensional links or long-distance same-dimension links between computers near each gate.

 ComputerCraft support is optional.
 LanteaCraft compiles against the CC:Tweaked API and declares the mod dependency as optional.